Ohio River Outlaw Trail Map

-The Ferry Tales program and the Ohio River Outlaw Trail are made possible by local and State support on both sides of the river.
+The Ferry Tales program and the Ohio River Outlaw Trail were made possible by local and State support on both sides of the river.
 Grants from the Kentucky Historical Society and the Illinois Humanities Council provided funding for program speakers, movie showings, and book checkout kits.
-Additional funding is provided by the Hardin County, Illinois Tourism Board and the Marion, KY Tourism Board to develop and print the Ohio River Outlaw Trail driving map of historic points of interest.
-Watch for the map coming in October 2021 available at the Marion, KY Welcome Center and the Ohio River Visitor’s Center in Equality, IL.
-This is a great way to learn more about the unique historical happenings of this area and you can even use your cellular phone to hear audio stories as you visit points of interest.
-Start your Ferry Tales tour by calling the Crittenden County Public Library’s Dial-A-Story phone line at (270)918-9900.
-At each tour route stop, simply enter the stop number and listen to learn more about that place.
-Press # to return to the main menu.
-There is no charge for using this audio tour.
-Depending on your cellular plan, minute and data charges may apply.
-The Ferry Tales committee asks that drivers respect private property and do not visit non-public sites without permission.
+Additional funding was provided by the Hardin County, Illinois Tourism Board and the Marion, KY Tourism Board to develop and print the Ohio River Outlaw Trail driving map of historic points of interest.

 Check out the Ferry Tales Brochure for a description of the events held in 2021.
 Future tours are ongoing and will be planned as interest arises.